DavidLindsayV/AnaesthesiaOCR/Hardware_Use_Intstructions.md

   You need to make a new terminal and run python main.py
 - Remember to take the cap off the camera so that images can be seen

+## To adjust camera focus

+- On the camera, twist the lens clockwise or counterclockwise to adjust the focus.
+Twisting counterclockwise brings the focus closer, twisting clockwise pushes the focus further out.

 ### Problems with the hardware that will need to be avoided/worked around

 - The camera cable is exposed - be careful with it.